 We sprinted through the touristy shops and restaurants at the bottom of the Mont to reach the entrance to the historic chapels at the top, stacked on top of each other in an astonishing feat of architecture.
 Realizing the lunch hour was almost over, we decided to eat in one of the places offering the famous Mont St. Michel puffy omelet.

 A short drive onward brought us to St. Malo, a walled city I was eager to visit after reading the award-winning novel “All the Light We Cannot See.”
 Beaches and walkaway food stands were busy with French families enjoying their spring break.
 Hard to imagine that the beautiful church had been reduced to rubble before the town was liberated from the Nazis.
+Here are some options for staying in St. Malo.

 Returning to the D-Day sites, we visited Omaha Beach and the nearby American Cemetery.
 The real estate has been donated to a US Commission that manages the war museums with thoughtful and interpretive films and displays, and admission is free.
 A short drive away, the remains of the artificial port at Arromanches convey just how massive the invasion effort was.

 As the lunch hour approached once again, we headed for the imposing cathedral in the town of Bayeux, admiring the unique Norman carvings in the stonework.
 Across the street is L’Assiette Normande, a restaurant recommended by our B & B hosts.
 First time visitors may also wish to visit the historic Bayeux tapestry, which I had seen on an earlier trip.
 It is a UNESCO site representing the Memory of the World.
+Bayeux offers a wide choice of hotels.

 After visiting so many war museums and watching their documentary films, we found we were seeing a lot of repeat footage, so we spent more time just soaking up the atmosphere of history.